-Cabot Teacher Selected as One of Fox16’s Remarkable Women
+Cabot Teacher selected as one of Fox16’s Remarkable Women

 “I said there is some young woman out there dreaming of running college track and I want her to have those dreams met.”

-After several years, Abbot’s persistence paid off and her dream came true.
+After several years, Abbott’s persistence paid off and her dream came true.

 “She is always advocating for somebody somewhere, and that’s what’s special about her,” Boone says.